Privacy Policy

 Information from third parties

-- Stripe — when you complete payment setup, Stripe provides your name, email, billing country, and tokenised payment method to us.
+- Stripe — when you complete payment setup or buy a digital product, Stripe provides your name, email, billing address/country, transaction and tax details, payment status, and a tokenised payment method or payment reference.
+Full card data remains with Stripe.

 - Google & Meta — when you arrive from a Google or Meta ad, the click ID lets us match your subsequent conversion back to the original ad click.